Skip to main content

 • ScriptEditor

-You can find it quickly by entering "script" or "process" in the search box.
+You can quickly find it by typing "script" or "process" in the search box.

 1. Click the [Install] button.